Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Following the well waymarked path, we turned into a lovely eucalyptus forest, by now a common sight.

-Out of the forest in another quarter kilometer, we followed the waymark towards the first town of Alpalhão.
-The total distance on the dirt lane is about 800 meters, before the Way joins the pavement before town at 1.65 kilometers, total.
+Out of the forest after another quarter kilometer, we followed the waymark towards the first town of Alpalhão.
+The total distance on the dirt lane is about 800 meters, when the Way joins the pavement before town after 1.65 kilometers, total.

 It was here that the dusky sky started to darken.
 We even saw lightning in the clouds ahead.
 So far there was absolutely no rain on our pilgrimage!
 Was day eleven on the Camino Portugués finally going to be the exception?